MauricioVazquezM/A_WEBSCRAPER_EXAMPLE/README.md

 - ***urllib.error.HTTPError, urllib.error.URLError:*** These are exception handling classes in the urllib.error module to handle exceptions raised by urllib.request functions.

+-***lxml:*** the lxml library is a powerful and feature-rich library in Python used for parsing XML and HTML documents very quickly, even handling large files.
+It provides a simple and straightforward API for XML and HTML parsing using the real-world-tested and flexible libraries behind it.

 ```python
 import re